Crypto Futures Calculator

 How does the calculator work?

-The calculator is designed to be user-friendly and straightforward and works great on exchanges like BYDFi, Binance and Phemex.
+The calculator is designed to be user-friendly and straightforward and works great on crypto exchanges that offer leverage, like BYDFi, Binance and Phemex.
 Start by entering your trade details, including your entry price, exit price, leverage, position size, and account balance.
 For traders optimizing their trade sizes, our crypto position size calculator can provide additional insights into proper risk management.
 If applicable, include trading fees.
 Then, select whether you’re entering a long or short position.

 Once you click the Calculate button, the calculator runs its formulas to generate key results.
-For example, it determines your potential profit or loss based on price movement and calculates the margin required to open the trade.
+For example, it determines your potential result or loss based on price movement and calculates the margin required to open the trade.
 It also shows your liquidation price, which is critical for understanding the point at which your position could close automatically due to insufficient margin.

 Everything is calculated in real-time, so you can adjust inputs and instantly see how the numbers change.
 This allows you to test multiple scenarios and choose the most strategic approach for your trades.